mahanwar138/NASA_Search_and_Sample_Return_Challenge/README.md

 # Search and Sample Return Project

 This project is modeled after the [NASA sample return challenge](https://www.nasa.gov/directorates/spacetech/centennial_challenges/sample_return_robot/index.html) and it will give you first hand experience with the three essential elements of robotics, which are perception, decision making and actuation.
-You will carry out this project in a simulator environment built with the Unity game engine.

 ## The Simulator
 The first step is to download the simulator build that's appropriate for your operating system.
 Here are the links for [Linux](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Linux_Roversim.zip), [Mac](	https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Mac_Roversim.zip), or [Windows](https://s3-us-west-1.amazonaws.com/udacity-robotics/Rover+Unity+Sims/Windows_Roversim.zip).

 You can test out the simulator by opening it up and choosing "Training Mode".
 Use the mouse or keyboard to navigate around the environment and see how it looks.

-## Dependencies
-You'll need Python 3 and Jupyter Notebooks installed to do this project.
-The best way to get setup with these if you are not already is to use Anaconda following along with the [RoboND-Python-Starterkit](https://github.com/ryan-keenan/RoboND-Python-Starterkit).

-Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111)

 ## Recording Data
 I've saved some test data for you in the folder called `test_dataset`.
 In that folder you'll find a csv file with the output data for steering, throttle position etc. and the pathnames to the images recorded in each run.
 I've also saved a few images in the folder called `calibration_images` to do some of the initial calibration steps with.